satvik0805/satvik0805.github.io/_projects/8_curricular.md

 ---
 layout: page
 title: dps roboknights
-description: Winner, Inter-School Robotics Symposium, New Delhi
+description: Winner, Inter-School Robotics Symposium, New Delhi.
 img: assets/img/dps-logo.jpg
 importance: 5
 category: extracurricular
-redirect_to:  /projects/project_hobby_6/
+redirect_to:  /projects/project_sch_6/
 ---

 RoboKnights, the Robotics Club of Delhi Public School, R.K.
 Puram organised RoboKnights’14, the third edition of the inter-school Robotics Symposium on 13th December 2014.
 More than two hundred and fifty students from twenty-six schools from the Delhi-NCR region participated in this event, which offers a common platform for enthusiastic school students to showcase their technical skills.